 “I really love Made In Abyss so much, and I want to see a sequel!” said voice actor Mariya Ise, who plays as Reg in the anime.

 Like many anime, the future of the second season probably relies on the Made In Abyss manga sales.
 The Made In Abyss Blu-Ray is being split into two volumes, each containing half of the first season.
-The first volume was released on October 25, 2017, and the second volume is set for December 22, 2017.
+The first volume was released on October 25, 2017, and the second volume came out on December 22, 2017.

 Made In Abyss Season 2 Spoilers